fuhui14/SWEN90017-2024-TAP/code/frontend/Interface Document/Epic 1-  File Upload.md

 - **Responsiveness**: The interface should be responsive and adapt to different screen sizes, ensuring optimal user experience on both desktop and mobile devices.
 - **Visual Feedback**: Provide visual feedback (e.g., checkmarks, progress indicators) to inform users that their input has been received and processed.

-This **Interface Document for Epic 1** provides a detailed overview of the required UI elements, interaction flow, and API endpoints for the file upload and transcription process.
-The document will serve as a guide for front-end developers to ensure all functionalities are implemented as per the project requirements.